mirjak/draft-masque-ip-compression/draft-kuehlewind-masque-ip-compression.md

 # Introduction

-This document specifies an extension for IP header compression when using Connect-IP proxying.
+This document specifies an extension for IP header compression when using Connect-IP
+{{!CONNECT-IP=RFC9484}} proxying.
-It specifies a new capsule that provides static information for IP header fields that are then left out when using the indicated a context ID.
+It specifies a way to provides static information for IP header fields that are then left out when using the indicated a context ID.

 This document defines four new capsules to assign new context IDs and provide static information in IPv4 and IPv6 headers, acknowlegde the use of such a context ID, or cancel its use.
+The capsules MUST only be used with Connect-IP {{CONNECT-IP}}.

 # Conventions and Definitions